The Hopf algebra of odd symmetric functions: Other bases of

 where the last sum is over all $\alpha$ such that $|\alpha|=k+m$ and $0\leq a_j\leq\lambda_j$ for each $j$.
 When paired against $p_kh_m$ or $h_mp_k$, only partitions $\lambda=(k+1,1^{m-1})$ and $\lambda=(k,1^m)$ yield nonzero results.
 It is straightforward to check that

 using the adjointness of multiplication and comultiplication.
-The result follows.\end{proof} In fact, the center is precisely the polynomial algebra generated by the $p_{2k}$'s.
+The result follows.\end{proof} In fact, the center (which coincides with the supercenter) is precisely the polynomial algebra generated by the $p_{2k}$'s.
 This will follow from the results of \cite{EKL}, but it would be nice to have a proof wholly within the framework of the Hopf algebra approach.